 The Wyoming Home Services (WyHS) program is used to provide services to those qualified individuals who are at risk of premature institutionalization.
 These services are designed to keep people in the least restrictive environment for as long as possible.
-If you would like to know what WyHS services are provided in each county, please call the provider listed below on the map.
+If you would like to know what WyHS services are provided in Albany, Fremont or Park Counties, please call the provider listed below.

 Care Coordination – Assistance either in the form of access or care coordination in circumstances where the person and/or their care-givers are experiencing diminished functioning capacities, personal conditions or other characteristics which require the provision of services by formal service providers.
 Activities of case management include assessing needs, developing care plans, authorizing services, arranging services, coordinating the provision of services among providers, follow-up and reassessment as required.